Sultan-Butt/DNK-ClothStore/README.md

 # DNK-ClothStore

+Name: Sultan Munawar
+Roll No: 17581556-093
+Department: IT
+Section: B

 Step-1
 You have to DOWNLOAD this project (repository) with DOWNLOAD ZIP button.
 { PATH= CODE -> DOWNLOAD ZIP }